How to write emails like a pro (six easy ways)

 4. Strike the right tone: don’t be too formal or informal

-Emails may be more relaxed in tone than letters, but that doesn’t mean you should write like you’re dropping a note to your best mate to arrange the next girls’ or lads’ night out.
+Emails may be more relaxed in tone than letters, but that doesn’t mean you should write like you’re dropping a note to your best friend to arrange the next girls’ or lads’ night out.

 True, we often adopt different styles depending on who we’re writing to and why, and that’s fine.
 A memo to a colleague will be much less formal than a quote to a customer, for example.
 But there are limits to this informality in a business context.